School of Chinese Studies

 Selected short stories include works by Lu Xun, Li Jieren (1891-1962), Yu Dafu (1896-1945), Lao She (1899-1966), Shen Congwen (1902-1988), Ba Jin (1904-2005), Qian Zhongshu (1910-1998), and Zhang Ailing.
 Some pieces have not yet been explored within American college classrooms.
 From renowned pioneers who led the redefinition of the soul of the nation through China’s new cultural movements to celebrated writers headlining the international anarchist movement, and even influencers of a new generation of readers in the 21th century, all of these literati masters have left lasting impacts on Chinese literature to this day.

 Steve Zhang received graduate degrees in history and classical studies.
 He has extensive experiences in teaching Chinese language at all levels, Chines literature, and curriculum design.
 He has published works on literature, history and culture in mainland China, Taiwan and the United States and served on the board of editors for the translation series Approaching China.
 He is currently a professor of Chinese language and culture at SUNY.
-He has also taught at various schools such as the City University of New York, Fordham University, Saint Mary’s College and University of Minnesota.
-He joined China Institute in 2005 and has offered a wide range of classes, including Chinese language at all levels, Reading Modern Literature: Essays, Reading Modern Literature: Short Stores, Reading Social Media Texts, Intermediate Conversations, Business Chinese, among others.
+He has also taught at various schools such as the City University of New York, Fordham University, and Saint Mary’s College.
+He joined China Institute in 2005 and has offered a wide range of classes, including Chinese language at all levels, Reading Modern Literature: Essays, Reading Modern Literature: Short Stories, Reading Social Media Texts, Intermediate Conversations, Business Chinese, among others.